JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### Solving some simple problems

-Some practice problems and their solutions which we may or may not have time to cover in lecture.
+Some practice problems and their solutions which will not have time to cover in lecture.

 1. Write a function `to_upper_case` which takes a list (l) of characters and returns a list which has the same characters as l, but capitalized (if not already).